orgua/shepherd_v2_planning/docs/70_network/timesync_revisited.md

         ptpv2-event           (HWTSTAMP_FILTER_PTP_V2_EVENT)
 ```

-TODO: should be checked in general!
+TODO: should be verified in general from time to time!

-## Fixes for Problem 2
+## Fixes for Problem 2 - Kernel HR-Timer

 - add busy-wait to trigger gpio exactly (preemt disabled)
   - Observations: longer busy-waits also decrease sync-performance